cfech/spring-security/README.md

     }
 ```

-- has passwords now when the creating an new user ex: 04_section/sprinsecuritysec4/src/main/java/com/eazybytes/controller/LoginController.java
+- passwords are not hashed when the creating an new user ex: 04_section/sprinsecuritysec4/src/main/java/com/eazybytes/controller/LoginController.java

 - by default does 10 rounds of hashing but this can be configured
 - could change options if wanted to utilizing different constructors of ```BCryptPasswordEncoder```